steos/reactcards/README.md

 ### Getting started

-A. Clone this repository and run
+The easiest way to start is to clone this repository and run

 ```javascript
 npm install